 Other than sailing and travelling, Christian has got a passion for fitness, yoga and healthy food.

-As the skipper of yacht ALMA, with around 45.000 sea miles, Christian is a well-experienced sailor who would love to take you to the most beautiful islands of the Bahamas.
+As the skipper of the yacht, with around 45.000 sea miles, Christian is a well-experienced sailor who would love to take you to the most beautiful islands of the Bahamas.

 Chef: Iris Muller